 Eckerd Reduce Single-Use

-Our goal is to educate the community about the harmful results of using single-use plastics, and how students, faculty, and staff can reduce their plastic consumption by choosing to refuse.
+Our goal is to educate about the harmful effects of single-use plastics, encourage individuals to reduce their plastic consumption by choosing to refuse, and work towards policy changes.

 Stay updated by following us on Instagram at @eckerdreducesingleuse